Tips for smarter, cheaper imports

 2. Get to understand customs regimes

 If you import products from non-EU countries, there are various customs regulations.
-With these regulations can mean you pay less or no import duties.
+These regulations can mean you pay less or no import duties.

 Inward processing